LinsonJoseph/python/README.md

 - Install Jupyter Notebook from the command prompt (see section 1.1) with command 'pip install jupyter'.
 - Once installed use command 'jupyter notebook' to open up the jupyter editor.
 ----------------------------------------------------------------------------------------------------------------------------------------
+1.5 Using Firebase database in Python

+To use firebase database, install pyrebase from command prompt, with the following command on command prompt on a Windows system:
+C:\Users\User>pip install firesbase